esmnext/esmx/examples/docs/src/en/guide/frameworks/preact-htm.md

 }
 ```

-After creating the `package.json` file, you need to install the project dependencies.
-You can use any of the following commands to install them:
+After creating the `package.json` file, install project dependencies using any of these commands:
 ```bash
 pnpm install
 # or